leighlars/intention-timer/README.md

 We will develop our skills and understanding in semantic HTML, clean and organized CSS styles, DRY and organized JS, DOM manipulation, event bubbling/delegation, and persisting data over refreshes using local storage.

 Our estimated schedule is as follows:
 - **5/26-27/2020** Construct semantic HTML & organized CSS that incorporates smooth, responsive design.
 Set up Activity class with properties and methods.
-Team collab style: divide / conquer.
+Team collaboration style: divide / conquer.
 - **5/27-28/2020** Construct form functionality using DOM manipulation and JS interactivity.
 - **5/29/30/2020** Construct timer functionality with alert and displayed timer.
 - **5/31-6/1/2020** Log and display past activities in sidebar.